pi3d/pi3d.github.com/html/_sources/FAQ.txt

       be fixed if you update it.
 If you continue to have problems and you are somehow able to read this FAQ somewhere else you should be able to download a zipped file from http://pi3d.github.com There is also documentation and installation instructions on that webiste.
+Or almost as easy install git and use ``git clone https://github.com/tipam/pi3d.git`` this will give you the opportunity to upgrade in the future with ``git pull origin master``

 #.
 Can I use pi3d for 2D images?